SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 INSERT INITIAL LINE INTO TABLE itab.
 ```

-**Adding a line and assignin the added line to a field symbol or data reference variable**.
+**Adding a line and assigning the added line to a field symbol or data reference variable**.
 ```abap
 "When inserting single lines, you can specify the optional additions "ASSIGNING and REFERENCE INTO.
 If the insertion is successful, the